gravitee-io/gravitee-platform-docs/docs/apim/getting-started/install-guides/installation-guide-migration/README.md

 ### _View_ renamed to _Categories_

 In the new portal, _views_ are called _categories_.
-But in the management console, they are still called _views_.
+But in the Management Console, they are still called _views_.
 To be consistent, the term _View_ is replaced by _Category_ in the whole platform.

 Linked to this issue: [#3843](https://github.com/gravitee-io/issues/issues/3843)